dragoyanev/sf-project-04-unscented-kalman-filter/README.md

 ## Editor Settings

-We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
-However, we recommend using the following settings:
+It is recommended using the following settings:

 * indent using spaces
 * set tab width to 2 spaces (keeps the matrices in source code aligned)